 In 2002, Wendy Cook stated her belief that Peter’s later descent into alcoholic dependency, depression and promiscuity were the result of his emotional vulnerability.
 In Hjördis, she may have recognised someone already on that path.

 “Hang on a minute, lads.
 I’ve got a great idea” (Michael Caine, The Italian Job)

-A news report on 12th December 1965 stated that David and Hjördis “narrowly missed death” when their sports car skidded on the ice on a Swiss mountain pass and balanced against a boulder over a 350ft drop (or 150 ft according to another source).
+A news report on 12th December 1965 stated that David and Hjördis “narrowly missed death” when their sports car skidded on the ice on a Swiss mountain pass and balanced against a boulder over a 350ft drop (or 150 ft according to another source, which may also be an exagerration).
 “Both he and Hjördis were scratched and bruised, but not seriously hurt.
 However, both needed a day in hospital under sedation.”

 A shocked David was quoted as saying: “It was the nearest I have ever been to death.
 Another few inches and we would have plummeted to the bottom.
 Poor Hjördis was terrified.
 She was on the side hanging over the drop.”

 Aside from occasional crazy incidents, news of Hjördis‘ doings, comings and goings lessened as the sixties progressed, along with the frequency of her interviews.
 There’s only so much you can write about her playing cards in the afternoon at the Palace Hotel in Gstaad, or sitting in the Cap Ferrat sun with a telephone in one hand and an alcoholic beverage in the other.
 Even a Hjördis-focused website could end up with her disappearing further and further into the background of David’s adventures.
 It seems that’s how it also was in real life.